cryptrunner49/stonekv/README.md

-# StoneKVR 🪨🚀
+# StoneKV 🪨🚀

-**StoneKVR** is an **embedded NoSQL key/value store** written in Go.
-It provides on‑disk persistence with simple query capabilities, making it a lightweight and efficient solution for modern applications.
+**StoneKV** is an **embedded NoSQL key/value store** written in Go.
+It provides on‑disk persistence, making it a lightweight and efficient solution for modern applications.

 ## Overview 🔍

-StoneKVR offers:
+StoneKV offers:

 - **Embedded storage** for quick local data persistence.
 - **On‑disk durability** ensuring your data stays safe.
-- **Simple query capabilities** for effortless data retrieval.
 - **Native Go integration** for fast and concurrent operations.

 ## Features ✨